Town-of-Impostors/TownOfImpostors/README.md

 Yes.
 Every player in the lobby must have the mod installed.
 Please don't use and play mods in unorganised public lobbies.

 ### Can you get banned for playing on public servers?
 At the current state of the game there is no perma ban system, though this may change depending on the stance of the Among Us developers.
 The mod is designed in a way that it does not send prohibited server requests.
-In a public lobby with randoms, with only you having the mod installed, you would either be kicked for strange behaviour or have a desync between you and other users that do not have same mod loaded, or both.
+In a public lobby with randoms, with only you having the mod installed, you would either be kicked for strange behaviour or have a desync between you and other users that do not have the same mods, or both.
 In short, as long as this mod is played among friends in your own private lobby, you're safe.

 If you are really worried, I recommend checking out <a href="https://github.com/Impostor/Impostor">Impostor</a> to start your own custom, private server.
 (You may have to disable their AntiCheat implementation for it to work with mods like this).
 **Still, a disclaimer that you use this mod at your own risk and I am not responsible for any account suspensions that may occur from the use of this mod.**